-NOI means notice of intent as identified in the CGP and administered by the City of Kingsport QLP.
-NOC means notice of coverage as identified in the CGP and administered by the City of Kingsport QLP.
+NOI means notice of intent as identified in the State of Tennessee General NPDES Permit for Discharges of Stormwater Associated with Construction Activities and administered by the City of Kingsport QLP.

+NOC means notice of coverage as identified in the State of Tennessee General NPDES Permit for Discharges of Stormwater Associated with Construction Activities and administered by the City of Kingsport QLP.

-NOT means notice of termination as identified in the CGP and administered by the City of Kingsport QLP.
+NOT means notice of termination as identified in the State of Tennessee General NPDES Permit for Discharges of Stormwater Associated with Construction Activities and administered by the City of Kingsport QLP.